Haverford Wins 10-2 in Game One and Game Two is Stopped After Five Innings Due To Darkness Tied 4-4

 - Haverford got a runner on second with two away in the last of the fifth, but a groundout ended the frame and the game was called due to darkness.

-- Pitching: Rachel Butler (complete game, three hits, four runs, zero earned, one walk, two strikeouts)
+- Pitching: Rachel Butler (loss 4-13, complete game, four hits, five runs, one earned, one walk, three strikeouts)

-- Washington had eight hits and drew one walk, while leaving seven stranded on the basepaths.
+- Washington had nine hits and drew one walk, while leaving eight stranded on the basepaths.

-- The Shorewomen had two errors in the game, leading to all four Haverford runs.
+- The Shorewomen had three errors in the game, leading to four Haverford runs.

-- Pitching: Johanna Batterton (four-plus innings, seven hits, four runs, one earned, zero walks, one strikeout) Briana Quinn (one inning, one hit, zero runs, one walk, zero strikeouts)
+- Pitching: Johanna Batterton (four-plus innings, seven hits, four runs, one earned, zero walks, one strikeout) Briana Quinn (one inning, one hit, zero runs, one walk, zero strikeouts), Levis (win 14-2, three scoreless innings, one hit, zero walks, five strikeouts)

-- The Fords had four hits, had three get on via hit by pitch and worked out one walk, while leaving five runners on base.
+- The Fords had four hits, had three get on via hit by pitch and worked out one walk, while leaving six runners on base.

 - Haverford had two errors, leading to three unearned runs for Washington.